Eureka Homestead

 Metairie, Louisiana · FDIC Cert #29268

-Eureka Homestead is an FDIC-insured bank (Certificate #29268) with $103M in total assets and $66M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Eureka Homestead, an FDIC-insured bank (Certificate #29268) with $103M in total assets and $66M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Metairie, Louisiana, the bank maintains a Tier 1 capital ratio of 37.09% (Well-Capitalized) and a nonperforming loan ratio of 0.29%.
-BankHealthData assigns a composite Health Grade of B (71/100).
+BankHealthData assigns a composite Health Grade of B (71/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Eureka Homestead (FDIC cert 29268) is a community bank — $103M in total assets, $66M in deposits, serving the Metairie, Louisiana area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.